tldr-devops/nginx-common-configuration/README.md

 So if your site has some login functionality or shopping cart or whatever, it will be mixed and most of clients will get response with content of some other clients.

-In this configuration I suggest caches only as a auxiliary tool for caching common non 200 status responses:
+In this configuration I suggest caches only as an additional tool for caching common non 200 status responses:
 ```
 fastcgi_cache_valid 499 500 502 503 504 521 522 523 524 3s; # circuit breaker
 fastcgi_cache_valid 404 15m; # cache Not Found for decrease loading to backend